 HP10 9, HP11, HP12, HP14 3

-DEFINITION OF A PERMANENT HOME ADDRESS (FOR YEAR 7 2022 ENTRY)
+DEFINITION OF A PERMANENT HOME ADDRESS

-An applicant’s permanent home address is their normal place of residence, excluding any business address or a relative or childminder’s address, and must be the permanent place of residence of the parent/carer with whom the applicant spends the majority of their time, Monday to Friday.
+An applicant’s permanent home address is their current and their normal place of residence, excluding any business address or a relative or childminder’s address, and must be the permanent place of residence of the parent/carer with whom the applicant spends the majority of their time, Monday to Friday.
 Where there is a formal residence order or child arrangements order which states that care of the child is equally shared between parents/carers, then it is up to them to agree which address to use for the purpose of making a school place application.
 If care of the applicant is not equally shared, the address of the parent with whom the applicant spends the majority of their time must be used.
 Where there is no formal agreement in place, the address where any child benefit payments are made will be used.

 The exception to this is if the family are Crown Servants or members of the Armed Forces.
 Documentary evidence will be required.